canonical/charm-relation-interfaces/interfaces/vault_kv/v0/README.md

 - Must provide the vault url
 - Must provide a key value mount, the mount name shall respect the following pattern: charm-<requirer app>-<user provided suffix>
-- Must provide a role_id and role_secret_id for each unit, with access protected by unit's egress_subnet
+- Must provide a role_id and role_secret_id for each unit.
+  The role_id and role_secret_id shall be provided in the form of a Juju secret.
+  Usage of role_id and role_secret_id to access the KV backend shall be restricted to the unit's egress_subnet.

 ### Requirer

 Requirer expectations

 - Must provide a mount suffix
-- Must provide an egress subnet for each unit used to protect access to the secret backend
+- Must provide an egress subnet for each unit requiring access to the vault key value store.
+  The unit's egress_subnet shall be used to restrict access to the secret backend.

 ## Relation Data